SegiH/WTFIndexer/README.md

    a. `npm install -g @ionic/cli` # Install Ionic framework
    b. `ionic build` # Build the app
    c.
 Move contents of build to your web server
-1. Edit assets\default.json and set the value of all of the properties
+1. Edit assets\default.json and set the value of all of the properties.
+Authorization is the same value that you set for the backend

 1. (Optional) Build the Android App with Android Studio
    a.
 After building the web app above run the following commands: